13 Bizarre Facts About David Berkowitz, AKA The Son Of Sam

-Although the Hall and Oates album containing the song "Rich Girl" didn't come out until roughly a month after Berkowitz started killing, he still claimed to be influenced by the lyrics.
+Although the Hall & Oates album containing the song "Rich Girl" didn't come out until roughly six months after Berkowitz started his spree, he still claimed to be influenced by the lyrics.

 He Set Over 1,400 Fires In NYC Before He Turned To MurderPhoto: Unknown / PxHere / Public Domain